codeplaysoftware/standards-proposals/README.md

 * _Final Draft_ : The proposal is a draft submitted to the relevant standards body, and only minor changes are expected.
 * _Published_ : The proposal is finished and no more work is expected.
 * _Accepted_, _Accepted with changes_ or _Partially accepted_ : Accepted on the standard version indicated as target.
 Refer to that standard document from now on for the latest status of the feature.
+* _Dropped_ : The proposal has been dropped in some stage, either replaced by other proposal or because it was no longer of interest.
+No further updates are expected on the proposal text, and may be eliminated from this registry in the future.

 ## Current list of proposals and status